Throoni/CAPM_Analysis/results/reports/main/CAPM_Analysis_Report.md

 *(See Appendix A.1 for full table)*

-Key findings by country (after currency conversion):
+Key findings by country (after currency and risk-free rate conversion):
 - **Beta values** are economically reasonable, with median betas ranging from 0.77 to 1.14
-- **R² values** average approximately 0.23, indicating moderate explanatory power
+- **R² values** average approximately 0.24, indicating moderate explanatory power
   - **GBP stocks:** Average R² = 0.258 (improved from 0.203 after currency conversion)
   - **SEK stocks:** Average R² = 0.323 (improved from 0.264)
   - **CHF stocks:** Average R² = 0.246 (slightly decreased from 0.275, but still strong)